HanCreate/SurvivalProject-Server/README.md

 * Big battle death match isn't working when playing on the beginner channel.

 # 23/05/2017
+* Fixed a bug where you could login with any password.
 * Fixed a bug where you could purchase cards when you didn't have enough room to store them.
 * Fixed a bug where you could increase your cards slots amount even if you had the maximum amount.